Section Menu

 Alfond Scholars Program

-Supported by a gift from the Harold Alfond Foundation, the Alfond Scholars Programs annually awards up to 10 full scholarships—including tuition, double room, and unlimited board—to entering first-year students in the College of Liberal Arts at Rollins College with the desire and commitment to pursue additional prestigious recognition such as Rhodes, Goldwater, or Truman scholarships during their undergraduate years.
+Supported by a gift from the Harold Alfond Foundation, the Alfond Scholars Programs annually awards up to 10 full scholarships—including tuition, double room, and an unlimited meal plan—to entering first-year students in the College of Liberal Arts at Rollins College with the desire and commitment to pursue additional prestigious recognition such as Rhodes, Goldwater, or Truman scholarships during their undergraduate years.

 Scholarship totals include federal and state awards for which a student might already be eligible.
 Alfond Scholarships are renewable for three additional years, bringing the value of each scholarship to more than $280,000 over four years.

-Alfond Scholars join an exceptional group of Rollins students who are mentored as candidates for intellectual academic recognition as Rhodes, Truman, and Goldwater scholars, and as recipients of other prestigious awards.
+Alfond Scholars join an exceptional group of Rollins students who are mentored as candidates for intellectual academic recognition and other prestigious awards.

 Opportunities & Obligations